apache/accumulo-website/_docs-2/administration/scan-executors.md

 ### Configuring and using Scan Prioritizers.

 When all scan executor threads are busy, incoming work is queued.
-By default this queue has a FIFO order.
+By default, this queue has a FIFO order.
 A {% jlink org.apache.accumulo.core.spi.scan.ScanPrioritizer %} can be configured to reorder the queue.
 Accumulo ships with the {% jlink org.apache.accumulo.core.spi.scan.IdleRatioScanPrioritizer %} which orders the queue by the ratio of run time to idle time.
 For example, a scan with a run time of 50ms and an idle time of 200ms would have a ratio of .25.